Photo a Day for a Year

 Looking back, how do you feel about your project as a whole?

-Looking back, I’m definitely glad that I did this.
+Looking back, I’m glad that I did this.
 Despite all the stress it was still really fun, and I made a lot of photos that I’m proud of that I wouldn’t have made otherwise.

 What advice would you give someone considering a similar daily photography project?